matitaviola/SE2_Thesis-Management/VideoInstruction.md

 3) Student Elmo Moss enrolled in Computer Engineering master browses proposals searching for keyword "data analysis" and applies for the proposal, __uploading the file Elmo_CV.pdf that you can find on the root folder__.
 4) Also Student Bryan Woods enrolled in Computer Engineering master browses proposals searching for keyword "Elections" and applies for the proposal.
+[Show the professor email that notifies somebody applied]
-5) The supervisor examines the applications and accepts Elmo Moss.
+5) The supervisor examines the applications and accepts Elmo Moss [the prof opens the cv and rapidly scrolls it].
-6) The two students are notified about the decision.
+6) The two students are notified about the decision [show the two emails, split the screen so they are shown at the same time].
-7) Elmo Moss creates a thesis request.
+7) Elmo Moss creates a thesis request [show professor's email that notifies them a new thesis request has been done].
 8) Clerk Pam Beesly looks at pending thesis requests, looks at the details of the one by Elmo and approves it.
 9) The supervisors as soon as notified looks the proposal and approve it.